Invariants of Handlebody-Knots via Yokota's Invariants: Quantum Type Invariants for Handlebody-Links

 \end{rem}

-Now we define the invariants for handlebody-links in $S^3$ by taking a linear sum of Yokota's invariants for all possible colorings with some weight. \begin{defn} (\textit{Quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ invariants for handlebody-links}) Let $J$ be a handlebody-link and $\Gamma$ be trivalent spatial graph that represents $J$.
+Now we define quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for handlebody-links in $S^3$ by taking linear sums of Yokota's invariants for all possible colorings with weights. \begin{defn}[Quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for handlebody-links] Let $J$ be a handlebody-link and $\Gamma$ be a spatial trivalent graph that represents $J$.
 We attach colors $i_k$ to edges and $j_l$ to circles.
-Then we define the value $\left<\, \cdot \,\right>_H$ as follows,
+Then we define a value $\left< J\right>_H$ as follows: